apostrophecms/docs/docs/reference/module-options.md

 <!-- TODO: Link to a guide on using piece filters when available. -->
 <!-- TODO: Link to a better query builder guide when available. -->
-`piecesFilters` can be configured as an array of objects to support filtering pieces on an [index page](/reference/glossary.md#index-page).
+`piecesFilters`, configured as an array of objects, supports filtering pieces on an [index page](/reference/glossary.md#index-page).
 Each object must have a `name` property associated with a valid [query builder](/guide/major-changes.md#queries).
 These include:

 - Custom query builders configured in an app that include a `launder` method
 - Field names whose field types automatically get builders: